-USEPA guidance specifies modeling for the three intersections with the worst LOS, and the three intersections with the highest traffic volumes, which may be the same intersections in some cases.
 The Revised Project TIS evaluated whether or not there would be a decrease in the LOS at the intersections affected by the Action Alternatives under near-term and long-term conditions (refer to Subchapter 4.2, Traffic and Transportation/Pedestrian and Bicycle Facilities).
-Five intersections that would operate at LOS E or F with high PM peak hour volumes under near-term and long-term conditions were modeled for CO impacts under the Action Alternatives to represent the worst-case conditions.
-The modeled intersections include:
+Although minor increases in delay would occur at the analyzed intersections under near-term conditions, no intersections would result in adverse traffic impacts as a result of the Action Alternatives; therefore, no intersections were modeled for CO hot spots under near-term conditions.
+Two intersections under long-term conditions would result in adverse impacts during the PM peak period as a result of the Action Alternatives and thus, were modeled for CO hot spots to represent the worst-case conditions.
+The modeled intersections are listed below: